sphinx-doc/sphinx/Doc-3k/c-api/intro.rst

 .. index:: single: exc_info() (in module sys)

 Note that starting with Python 1.5, the preferred, thread-safe way to access the exception state from Python code is to call the function :func:`sys.exc_info`, which returns the per-thread exception state for Python code.
 Also, the semantics of both ways to access the exception state have changed so that a function which catches an exception will save and restore its thread's exception state so as to preserve the exception state of its caller.
-This prevents common bugs  in exception handling code caused by an innocent- looking function  overwriting the exception being handled; it also reduces the often  unwanted lifetime extension for objects that are referenced by the  stack frames in the traceback.
+This prevents common bugs in exception handling code caused by an innocent-looking function overwriting the exception being handled; it also reduces the often unwanted lifetime extension for objects that are referenced by the stack frames in the traceback.

 As a general principle, a function that calls another function to  perform some task should check whether the called function raised an  exception, and if so,